paajasan/Allas-backup/README.md

 You can run the script manually as

     $HOME/.allas_bu_confs/backup_to_allas.sh

-If it does not run make sure it is set to executable.

 Finally to make this script run automatically every day modify the user crontab with